Terrabits/IMSpacingSweep/README.md

 - Source frequency conversion
   `SOUR<Ch>:FREQ<Port>:CONV:ARB:IFR                  <Numerator>, <Denominator>, <Offset>, <SweepType>`
   `SOUR<Ch>:FREQ<Ignore>:CONV:ARB:EFR<Gen> <On/Off>, <Numerator>, <Denominator>, <Offset>, <SweepType>`
-- Receiver frequency conversion
-  `SENS<Ch>:FREQ:CONV:ARB                            <Numerator>, <Denominator>, <Offset>, <SweepType>`
+- Receiver frequency conversion (ZVA only) `SENS<Ch>:FREQ:CONV:ARB                            <Numerator>, <Denominator>, <Offset>, <SweepType>`

 Where:
 - `f = (Numerator / Denominator) * fb + Offset`
 - `SweepType` = `SWE` (arbitrary frequency is an array calculated from fb)
+- On the ZVA the source and receiver can be set independently
+- On the ZNB the `SOUR:FREQ:PORT:CONV:ARB:IFR` command sets both the source and receiver for that port simultaneously
-- and the receiver frequency command applies to all ports (unlike the port specific source command)
+- The (ZVA) receiver frequency command applies to all ports (unlike the port specific source command)

 Frequency conversion channel settings